sourabhwarrier/Singly-Linked-Lists-C/README.md

 ```
 Node* head;
 ```
-Note that the former places the head node in the heap.
+Note that the former places the head node in the heap with a default value of 0.

 #### Examples